 The Ironing Maidens Present:

-An immersive, interactive experience, part installation, part performance, part banging dance party.
-A speculative fabulation.
-A non-binary, de-capitalised, de-colonised, de-extinction future imagining.
+An immersive, interactive experience; part installation, part performance, part banging dance party.

 Hot & Heavy is an aural, visual and sensory experience that invites you to lose your friends, go deep and shake free.
 Explore this queer new world where domesticity has been made strange, appliances are defamiliarised and the casual horrors of human production lines and capitalist consumption are vividly transformed.
 In a landscape of real world glitches, the lines between performer and audience blur and break, bodies move en masse and the unifying power of a dance floor infects the crowd.
-Hot & Heavy is the search for multiple new futures, yearning to find utopia within the banging beat of a broken down washing machine.
+Hot & Heavy is the yearning for multiple new futures within the banging beat of a broken down washing machine.

 This event is an Auslan Interpreted Performance.